WorkplaceX/Analyze/Wikipedia/Readme.md

 * https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 (Country list)
 * https://en.wikipedia.org/wiki/List_of_ICAO_aircraft_type_designators (Aircraft list)

-and converts country table to a (*.csv) file which can be loaded into a sql database.
+and converts country and aircraft table to a (*.csv) file which can be loaded into a sql database.
 Program resolves also Wikipedia country and aircraft links.

 ## Country Columns
 * Code